kevin-potato/panorama_generator/README.md

 Panorama Generator is a tool that utilises computer vision techniques to extract key frames from videos and generate panoramic images.
 I employ my own ways to handle image and video files, implementing techniques ranging from basic frame extraction to complex image stitching, utilising the OpenCV library.

+Due to my setup, the direction of video rotation needs to be strictly left to right.

 ### Features

 - **Key Frame Extraction**: Automatically detect and extract key frames from video files.